asfadmin/Discovery-asf-data-search-manual/markdown-docs/api/tools.md

 1. A "?" separates the endpoint URL from the keywords.
 2. Keywords are joined by a "&".
 Some operating systems or programs may require a "\&"
 3. There may not be any spaces or parentheses in the URL string.
-See below for character encoding.
+See below for how to encode these characters.

 **Character Encoding:**